anwyho/bartbot.bak/readme.md

 "Should I run to catch the train?"
 This was the main question that I wanted to answer with Bartbot.

-I have always wanted to make some sort of quick access to the BART API but didn't know what format to write it in.
+I have always wanted to make some sort of quick access to the BART API but didn't know where to start developing.
 Then one day, as I looked for open-source projects to contribute to, I found some examples of Facebook Messenger chatbots!
+It was then that I became super inspired to create my own chatbot.
+Thus, Bartbot was born.

 Being able to message (or even speak) to BART about the next trains seemed like such a convenient idea.
-And thus stood the inception of Bartbot.
+So far, I've learned an incredible amount, since this project covers so much!

+Things they didn't teach me in university:

+* Writing libraries
+  * Semantic Versioning
+  * Readme-Driven Development
+* Logging & debugging
+* Package logistics
+* RESTful APIs
+  * Key/secret management
+* Serverless programming
+* Natural language processing

 ## :gift:  Implementation